MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-service-config-ids-creators.md

 To enable Xbox Live services, you will need to obtain several IDs to configure your development environment and title.
 These can be obtained by updating your Xbox Live service configuration.

-If you do not currently have a title in Partner Center, see [Create and test a new Creators title](../get-started/setup-partner-center/legacy/create-and-test-a-new-creators-title.md) for guidance.
+If you do not currently have a title in Partner Center, see [Create an app and publish it for testing, for Creators](../../get-started/setup-partner-center/legacy/create-and-test-a-new-creators-title.md) for guidance.

 ### Critical IDs